av1d/iOS_Sideloader/README.md

 # iOS Sideloader

 A Flask-based web application for managing sideloaded iOS applications remotely.
-Upload IPA files to your jailbroken iOS device and manage installed applications through a web interface.
+Upload and install IPA files to your jailbroken iOS device and manage installed applications through a web interface.
 Allows you to add and remove applications quickly, without need of iTunes or other convoluted methods.

 Tested on an iPod 4G running iOS 6.1.6 which was jailbroken with [Legacy iOS Kit](https://github.com/LukeZGD/Legacy-iOS-Kit/) on Ubuntu 22.04.